The personal data controller is Landshypotek Bank AB (hereinafter referred to as the Bank).

 Transfers to third countries

 In some situations, we may transfer personal data to recipients outside the EU and the EEA (the European Economic Area), so called “third countries” as well as to international organizations.
-We always aim to only make such transfers if any of the following conditions are met:
+Transfer of personal data to a recipient outside of the EU/EEA will only be made if such transfer if compliant with the General Data Protection Regulation (GDPR).

 For how long do we hold your personal data?